Moddable-OpenSource/moddable/documentation/commodetto/commodetto.md

 After the metrics are prepared with `parseBMF`, the glyph atlas is prepared using `parseBMP` and is attached to the metrics as the `bitmap` property.

  BMFont files with discontiguous ranges of characters are supported.
-Commodetto may be configured to use the kerning data that may be  prseent in a BMFont, though it is disabled by default.
+Commodetto may be configured to use the kerning data that may be  present in a BMFont, though it is disabled by default.

 For anti-aliased text, the BMP file containing the glyph atlas bitmap must be in 4-bit gray format.
 For multicolor text, the bitmap must be in `Bitmap.default` format (e.g. the pixel format Commodetto is configured to render to).